-One of the main feature of PKanalix is the calculation of the parameters in the Compartmental Analysis framework.
-It consists in finding parameters of a model representing the PK as the dynamics in compartment for each individual.
+One of the main features of PKanalix is the calculation of the parameters in the Compartmental Analysis framework.
+It consists in finding parameters of a model representing the PK as the dynamics in compartments for each individual.

 There is a dedicated task in the “Tasks” frame as in the following figure.

 - The first one called “Run” corresponds to calculation button and the settings for the model and the calculation.
 The meaning of all the settings and their default is defined here.

 - The second one allows to visualize the predictions obtained with the initial values are displayed for each individual together with the data points as explained here).
 It is a is very useful initial estimates before the optimization.